bravoalpha79/MindGym/testing.md

        - check that on hover, the card "flips", and it flips back when the mouse pointer leaves it;
        - check that the card's flip side displays the respective level's settings (number of pairs and tile sample);
        - check that, when the card is flipped and clicked, the Gameplay opens with the chosen difficulty level.

+**All Interactive components tests have been passed successfully.
+No issue has been identified.**

 ### Responsive Design